Home

 Though these services are often not 'cheap' they are generally very valuable and can help to make an investor or trader profitable whilst learning the ropes.
 This is a great way to learn or experience the stock market for beginners.

-Watch These Free Videos And Learn To Trade The Stock Market
+Watch These Free Videos And Learn How To Trade The Stock Market

 7. Practice makes perfect.
 In the investment business, paper trading is how we all start.
 Pick a couple of companies, make a note of their price, the date, the reason why you want to buy them and then start following the stock.

 This is an excellent learning experience and one that is vital to the long-term profitability of anyone in the stock market.
 To get the real experience, purchase some graph paper and chart the stock price movements each day by hand.
-Learn to compare this with the overall movements of the market and a whole new world of investment and money will begin to open up to you!
+Learn to compare this with the overall movements of the equity market or index and a whole new world of investment and money will begin to open up to you!

 Before you raise your hand to complain, yes, we know that a computer can track price changes much better than most humans.
 We get it.
-But the aim of the exercise is to geta 'feel' for the movements in price and that is unlikely to happen by using a computer program and pressing a button.
+But the aim of the exercise is to get a 'feel' for the movements in price and that is unlikely to happen by using a computer program and pressing a button.
 We are talking here about stocks for beginners, and beginners need the learning experience, not the quick fix automation.
 Just trust us...

-Learn To Trade The Stock Market
+Watch These Free Videos And Learn How To Trade The Stock Market

 Bonus Stock Market Tip: Everything above is related to how best to invest actively - in other words buying and selling into companies that have been selected by you.
 But what if you don't have the time, money or inclination?
 What if the paragraphs above put you off?
 Perhaps you were looking for a simpler guide?
 The stock market for dummies perhaps?